KiwiFunk/healthy-habits/README.md

 ![ContrastCheck](docs/Contrast%20Mode.png)

-After re-running the test with high contrast mode enabled, I was now able to finally score a 100 in accessability.
-I have also run my page through validators, and made any necessary changes
+After re-running the test with high contrast mode enabled, I was now able to finally score a 100 in accessibility.
+I have also run my page through validators, and made any necessary changes.